Thestor/Exercises/Exercise_12 - CSV Files/README.md

 B. What is the average daily activity pattern?
 1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+(ANSWER: AT 835)

 C. Inputting missing values
 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)